 In the past (what feels like a distant past), anime had only one noteworthy quirk in terms of romance subgenres.
 It was the harem genre; the genre being defined by a group of (almost always) female protagonists vying for the romantic interest of a single male.
 While this would raise the eyebrows of many non-anime oriented individuals, there isn’t much to say about why such a genre exists.
-There are many consumer demands and variables that could explain the emergence of such a subgenre: male power fantasy (having a whole crowd of women coming after you sure screams power), adolescence and poor economic conditions (both lead to consumer demands for fantasies to feel power), sexually fantasy and lack of strict moral prohibition on polygamy (then again, even the Christian protagonist George Baily of It’s a Wonderful Life wanted a harem of exotic women).
+There are many consumer demands and variables that could explain the emergence of such a subgenre: male power fantasy (having a whole crowd of women coming after you sure screams power), adolescence and poor economic conditions (both lead to consumer demands for fantasies to feel power), sexual fantasy and lack of strict moral prohibition on polygamy (then again, even the Christian protagonist George Baily of It’s a Wonderful Life wanted a harem of exotic women).

 My point doesn’t rest on if you agree with my causes of the harem genre.
 My point is the question, “Why does the harem genre exist?” have several potential answers to it, making the question, not a huge problem.
 But by 2010 there was a romance genre convention that presented questions far more difficult to answer.